melkorium/FieryVoid/WALKERS_OF_SIGMA_PLAN.md

 **Q5 — Control sheets. → D4, supplied as a Walker test ship per system.** Each stage opens when the user lands a hull carrying a basic version of that stage's system; the stats are then read out of the hull file rather than transcribed.
-Still needed across the whole plan: damage / range / fire-control / power / RoF for the four weapons, radii and power for the three field systems, EW-Detector range, and point costs throughout.
+Stage 3 varied it — the sheet arrived as a per-firing-mode stat table rather than a hull, which worked just as well.
+Still needed across the whole plan: damage / range / fire-control / power / RoF for the remaining weapons, radii and power for the three field systems, EW-Detector range, and point costs throughout.

+**Q6 — CPD adaptation vs the Torvalus Shading Field (asked 2026-09-03). → D9.** Adaptation eats into
+the field's whole defensive contribution, shaded doubling included, and never touches its stealth/detection mechanics. §3.4 — the bucket already does exactly this, so no code was needed.

+**Q7 — What does this cost every other game? (raised 2026-09-03). → D10.** One static boolean and no autoload. §3.4 carries the table of what an ordinary game actually pays, and the gate has its own load-bearing test.

 ---